Handling Flooding and Storm Damage in the Landscape

 - Do not enter until the landscape has dried out.
 Walking or driving on saturated soil can cause compaction.

 - Remove trash, debris and any uprooted plants.
-Separate garbage from yard waste and place in spot designated for pick up.
+Separate garbage from yard waste and place it in a spot designated for pick up.

 - Downed branches and trees are dangerous, often not responding as anticipated, leading to further expensive and unnecessary damage to the tree and the person.
 Hire an Expert.